great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 | domestic | 244084670977           | Jaxson Duke        | 9143.40         | 2024-05-01 01:12    |
 | domestic | 954005011218           | Nelson O’Connell   | 3285.21         | 2024-05-01 05:08    |

-This dataset includes columns like `sender_account_number`, `recipient_fullname`, `transfer_amount`, and `transfer_date`.
+[This dataset]is representative of financial transfers recorded by banking institutions.
+Its fields include account type, sender account, sender name, transfer amount, and transfer date.

+You can [access this dataset](https://raw.githubusercontent.com/great-expectations/great_expectations/develop/tests/test_sets/learn_data_quality_use_cases/schema_financial_transfers_1.csv) from the `great_expectations` GitHub repo in order to reproduce the code recipes provided in this article.

 ## Key schema Expectations

-GX offers a collection of Expectations for schema validation, all of which can be added to an Expectation Suite directly from the GX Cloud UI or by using the GX Core Python library.
+GX offers a collection of Expectations for schema validation, all of which can be added to an Expectation Suite directly from the GX Cloud UI or using the GX Core Python library.

 ![Add a schema Expectation in GX Cloud](./schema_resources/gx_cloud_schema_expectations_add.gif)